 Set default Azure DevOps organization and project

-Set the organization and project parameter defaults to use the current Azure DevOps organization and project.
-This way we won’t need to supply these arguments to each azure devops CLI command in the following step.
+parameter defaults to use the current Azure DevOps organization and project.
+This way we won’t need to supply these arguments to each azure devops

 - script: az devops configure --defaults organization=$(System.TeamFoundationCollectionUri) project="$(System.TeamProject)"